Matt-Crow/GoogleWorkspaceInventoryTracker/README.md

 ## Known issues

+- Users with access to either the user form or the spreadsheet an add or modify the email notification preferences of other users, and so the system can be used to send unwanted emails to other users.
+As such, usage of this system assumes no bad actors are involved.

 - *I just added an item to the inventory, but it isn't showing up in the inventory form.*
     The program only changes the inventory form whenever it sends it, so the new item will show up the next time it sends.